 - Natural History MuseumIt includes several exhibitions on nature, land, plants, and animals.
 Within this museum is the Kuzmunova Cinema.
 This cinema is considered the largest planetarium in Sweden.

 Education in Stockholm is compulsory for children between the ages of 7-16 years, in addition to the possibility for parents to enroll their children at the age of six to study in the pre-school stage.
-As for high school, it is taught in 28 government schools across Stockholm, in addition to 45 private schools, Stockholm is obliged to provide free secondary education for everyone who has finished primary school.Read:Ancient tools of heritage
+As for high school, it is taught in 28 government schools across Stockholm, in addition to 45 private schools, Stockholm is obliged to provide free secondary education for everyone who has finished primary school.Read:The most beautiful tourist areas in Switzerland

 The University of Stockholm is ranked among the top 100 universities in the world, and it is the largest educational institution for higher education in Sweden.
 Currently, more than 70,000 students are taught at Stockholm University, and it offers 75 MA programs in the English language in various fields, such as science, humanities, law and science Social.